ciaranfinn/distributed-file-system/README.md

 9. Replicate files to other nodes

 ### Registry Service (Personal Experimentation):
 - Though it wasn't a specification of the project I attempted to implement a registry service.
 The idea behind this service was to act as a monitor for all the available nodes in the network.
-Upon starting up, the file servers and directory, they would subscribe to the registry in order to notify the system of the resource.
-I thought this service would be helpful as it could be possibly used for election processes.
-In the case that a directory service terminated, you could access the nodes and then elect a new directory form a pool.
+Upon starting up the file servers, they would subscribe to the registry in order to notify the system of the resource.
+I thought this service would be helpful as it could be used for election processes.
+In the case that a fileserver service terminated, you could access the nodes and then elect a new fileserver form a pool.
 Another approach which I learned would have been to implement the directory logic into the file service to alleviate having a pool.
 This would utilise resources more effectively and allow all spun up nodes to be operational instead of sitting in a pool.
 The one overhead is that this approach added complexity to the file system nodes.

 - This serivce makes use of an interesting technoloy called redis.
 This is a key value store.
 This application is spun up in docker and allows the service to maintain the subsriber list of the system nodes.